 Other Galaxy S20 camera modes can be accessed and managed by tapping the More button.
-Other Galaxy S20 camera modes include pro mode, panorama, food, night, live focus video. pro video, super slo-mo, slow motion, and hyperelapse.
+Other Galaxy S20 camera modes include Pro mode, panorama, food, night, live focus, live focus video, pro video, super slo-mo, slow motion, and hyperelapse.
 You can also add/pin any of the camera modes in the preview screen so that you can access them without tapping the Morte button.

 You may swipe left and right on the preview screen to change camera modes.

-Please refer to Galaxy S20 camera modes guide (coming soon) for details.
+Please refer to Galaxy S20 camera modes guide for details.

 #6.
 Zoom control

 Galaxy S20 supports hybrid optical zoom and super-resolution zoom as explained in this guide.